🔼The name Taberah: Summary

-The name Taberah comes from the Hebrew verb בער (ba'ar I), meaning to kindle, burn or consume:
+The name Taberah comes from the Hebrew verb בער (ba'ar), meaning to consume:

-For a meaning of the name Taberah, NOBSE Study Bible Name List reads Burning, Jones' Dictionary of Old Testament Proper Names has Consuming or Burning, and BDB Theological Dictionary also reads Burning and lists this name under the verb בער (ba'ar I).
+For a meaning of the name Taberah, NOBSE Study Bible Name List reads Burning, Jones' Dictionary of Old Testament Proper Names has Consuming or Burning, and BDB Theological Dictionary also reads Burning and lists this name under the verb בער (ba'ar).